 The Board of Trustees has established four standing committees - Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and ESG Committee - and has adopted charters for each which are available on our website at www.chathamlodgingtrust.com.
 Pursuant to these charters, the composition of each committee is required to comply with the listing standards and other rules and regulations of the NYSE, as amended or modified from time to time.
-Each of these committees is comprised exclusively of independent trustees, as defined by the listing standards of the NYSE then in effect, except for the ESG Committee which consists of three trustees - Mr. Fisher as Chairman, Ms. Williams and Mr. Grissen and two of our officers who are not trustees - Messrs.
-Craven and Kentoff as non-trustee members.
-In 2022, the Audit Committee met four times, the Compensation Committee met two times, the Nominating and Corporate Governance Committee met two times, and the ESG Committee, which was formed in February 2022, met two times.
+Each of these committees is comprised exclusively of independent trustees, as defined by the listing standards of the NYSE then in effect, except for the ESG Committee which consists of three trustees - Mr. Fisher as Chairman, Ms. Williams and Mr. Grissen - and two of our officers who are not trustees - Messrs.
+Craven and Kentoff.
+In 2023, the Audit Committee met four times, the Compensation Committee met three times, the Nominating and Corporate Governance Committee met four times, and the ESG Committee met four times.